syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Create appointments based on resource

-You can associate `Resources` to the appointments by adding `Id` of resource in the `ResourceIdCollection` property of `ScheduleAppointment`.
 Appointments associated with the selected resources will be displayed in the `SfScheduler` views.

 {% tabs %}
 {% highlight c# %}